-- strong pain medicine, such as morphine, oxycodone, hydromorphone and fentanyl.
+- strong pain medicine such as morphine, oxycodone, fentanyl and hydromorphone.

 You may also be given other types of medicine along with the main pain medicine.
 These could include:

-- a nerve block or epidurals (for pain that is difficult to manage).
+- a nerve block or epidural (for pain that is difficult to manage).

 Sometimes pain medicine can be given as a continuous infusion, where a small cannula is inserted under the skin and the medicine delivered slowly by a pump.
 Most options can be organised to have at home.